2014 United Bowl

 The 2014 United Bowl was the sixth title game of the Indoor Football League (IFL).
 It was played on June 28, 2014, at the Sioux Falls Arena in Sioux Falls, South Dakota.
+Both teams participated in the previous year's game.
 The top seed in the United Conference, the Sioux Falls Storm, defeated the second seed in the Intense Conference, the Nebraska Danger 63–46.